5.9.3 Debtors' Delinquent Accounts

 2. Alternatives Preferred.
 Although a summons may be served during bankruptcy, it is not a preferable course of action unless recommended by Counsel.
 The following actions should be attempted in lieu of issuing a summons:

-1. The first meeting of creditors may be attended in order to question potentially responsible parties (regarding potential TFRP assessment).
+1. The first meeting of creditors may be attended in order to question potentially responsible persons (regarding potential TFRP assessment).

 2. Under Bankruptcy Rule 2004, court ordered production of records can be requested and examined for liability information.